-For all of the defects for which the genes have been identified, the inheritance of the bile acid defect is believed to be autosomal recessive.
-If someone inherits one abnormal gene with the same mutation from each parent, the patient will have a block in the bile acid production pathway with accumulation of compounds in the pathway proximal to the block combined with low production of normal bile acids.
-This may result in mild to severe liver disease depending upon which of the enzymes is affected.
-Some conditions are associated with jaundice and significantly impaired hepatic synthetic function while in others there may be mild elevations of liver enzymes with poor bile flow and associated malabsorption of fat and fat soluble vitamins with its attendant complications (?4-3-oxosteroid 5ß-reductase (AKR1D1) deficiency, 3ß-hydroxy-?5-C27-steroid dehydrogenase/isomerase deficiency, or now named 3ß-hydroxy-?5-C27-steroid oxidoreductase deficiency (HSD3B7), conjugation defects).
+For all the identified gene defects in bile acid synthesis, the inheritance is autosomal recessive.
+If someone inherits or carries (through de novo mutation) two abnormal genes, the patient will have a block in bile acid production with accumulation of compounds in the pathway proximal to the block, and a low production of normal bile acids.
+This may result in mild to severe liver disease depending upon which of the enzyme is affected.
+Some conditions are associated with jaundice and significantly impaired hepatic synthetic function while in others there may be mild elevations of liver enzymes with poor bile flow and associated malabsorption of fat and fat-soluble vitamins with its attendant complications (∆4-3-oxosteroid 5ß-reductase (AKR1D1) deficiency, 3ß-hydroxy-5-C27-steroid dehydrogenase/isomerase deficiency, or now named 3β-hydroxy-5-C27-steroid oxidoreductase deficiency (HSD3β7), conjugation defects).
 In some conditions there is liver disease associated with neurologic dysfunction (2-methylacyl-CoA racemase deficiency, cerebrotendinous xanthomatosis).
 Patients with conditions called peroxisomal diseases, including Zellweger Disease and Neonatal adrenoleukodystrophy, have abnormalities in bile acid production because part of the synthesis of bile acids require reactions that take place within the peroxisome.
 These disorders affect many organ systems since peroxisomes are present in all cells except red blood cells.
-Liver disease may be variable in severity and is accompanied by neurologic disease, which may include mental retardation, seizures, deafness, blindness, and muscular weakness.
+Liver disease may be variable in severity and is accompanied by neurologic disease, which may include intellectual disability, seizures, deafness, blindness, and muscular weakness.

 Pathogenesis of Liver Disease